 Founding Father Jim Wark - roster number 45 / Spring 1961

 On the evening of May 8, 37 Pledges of the Colony including three alumnus members, were initiated into Theta Chi Fraternity in the Austin Ballroom of the Clarion Inn in Nacogdoches, TX.
-The Alumni Charge was administered by two Epsilon Tau Alumni; Jerry Bristow, uncle to the undergraduate Recruitment Chairman Kyle Bristow, and Jim Wark an original founding-father of the chapter.
+The Alumni Charge was administered by two Epsilon Tau Alumni; Jerry Bristow, uncle to the undergraduate Recruitment Chairman Kyle Bristow, and Jim Wark, an original Founding Father of the Epsilon Tau chapter.

-National Marshal of the Grand Chapter, Brian Hall of Theta Eta / Sam Houston State University served as Installing Officer for the occasion.
-Other representatives of the International Fraternity serving on the Installation Committee were; Terry Johnson – National Historian of the Grand Chapter, Gamma Pi / State Univ. of New York in Buffalo, Ben Hill – Director of Undergraduate Services for IHQ, Eta Kappa Chapter at James Madison University, Alan Carter – Regional Director, Charter Member of Eta Omicron / Northwestern State James Guillory – Regional Counselor, Theta Rho / McNeese State University, Jeremy Higgins – Director of Risk Management for SFASU, Theta Eta/Sam Houston State University and Expansion Coordinators Phillip Burns and Corey Fischer.
+National Marshal of the Grand Chapter, Brian Hall (Theta Eta/Sam Houston State) served as Installing Officer for the occasion.
+Other representatives of the International Fraternity serving on the Installation Committee were; Terry Johnson – National Historian of the Grand Chapter (Gamma Pi/State Univ. of New York in Buffalo), Ben Hill – Director of Undergraduate Services for IHQ (Eta Kappa Chapter/James Madison), Alan Carter – Regional Director, Charter Member of (Eta Omicron/Northwestern State), James Guillory – Regional Counselor (Theta Rho/McNeese State), Jeremy Higgins – Director of Risk Management for SFASU, (Theta Eta/Sam Houston State), and Expansion Coordinators Phillip Burns and Corey Fischer.